Stationarity and elimination of imaginaries in stable and simple theories: Examples

+In \cite[Proposition 2.2.2.]{K06SCF} Krupiński showed that the theory $SCF_p^\infty$ satisfies a weak version of elimination of imaginaries.
+It already follows implicitly from his result (using \cite[Proposition 3.9]{CF04Imaginaries}) that types over real algebraically closed subsets in $SCF_p^\infty$ are stationary.
+Our approach however yields a more direct proof.

 \begin{remark} There are two more classical examples to which our results apply: The theory $DCF_0$ of differentially closed fields in characteristic $0$ in the language $\lingua=\lingua_0 \cup \{D\}$ and the theory $SCF_p^e$ of separably closed fields of characteristic $p$ and finite degree of imperfection $e$ in the language $\lingua=\lingua_0 \cup\{(c_i)_{i<e}, (\lambda_r)_{r<p^e}\}$ with constants for a $p$-basis.
-In both cases, the class of good substructures is the class of all substructures.
-By quantifier elimination, Property \ref{HypothesisGood} holds.
+In both cases, the class of all substructures is strong by quantifier elimination.
 The other properties are easily verified.

-We do not claim that the stationarity of types over algebraically closed sets is a new result in these cases, since both theories have elimination of imaginaries, see next section. \end{remark}
+We do not claim that the stationarity of types over algebraically closed sets is new in these cases, since both theories have elimination of imaginaries. \end{remark}